So what is the role of marketing in digital transformation? CMO’s, step up and get in the trenches

 CMO opportunity: Drive the usage of technology that curates content relevant to consumers, enabling rich and fulfilling experiences at scale.

 Disrupting the way marketing operates is key for organisations to sustain or build their competitive edge in the digital age.
 While IT needs to have a major role in how that is done, marketers are the ones who can best inform the target customer experience landscape.
 As it improves customer relevancy, customer experience, product and service innovation, and speed to market, the stakes are high to get it right!
 CMO’s need to take ownership and get hands-on with digital transformation.

 This piece has presented an overview of the key areas of transformation from a CMO and marketing perspective, and the starting point to actually execute the change.

-We hope we have provided you with valuable insights, and inspired you to fearlessly take on the challenge of marketing organizational transformation.
-In our upcoming articles we will zoom in on the more detailed ‘how to’s’ for its different areas, with tips on how to change and get real value out of transformation.
+We hope we have provided you with valuable insights and inspired you to fearlessly take on the challenge of marketing organisational transformation.
+In our upcoming articles, we will zoom in on the more detailed ‘how to’s’ for its different areas, with tips on how to change and get real value out of transformation.

 Riverflex is a new type of consulting firm.
 We deliver digital expertise and value by tapping into the open-talent ecosystem combining top consultants with the power of independent specialists — providing digital consulting, contracting, and interim management services.
 For more information visit us at www.riverflex.com